Personal Trainer Diploma Loading...

 A full-time student in the Diploma program who fails two or more courses in any one semester will be required to withdraw for one full semester from the full-time program.
 Readmission to the program will be subject to review.

-To graduate with a Personal Trainer Diploma you must successfully complete all program requirements.
-If you meet these requirements, please apply to graduate.
+To graduate with a Personal Trainer Diploma students must successfully complete all program requirements.
+If students meet these requirements, they may apply to graduate.

 To obtain CSEP-CPT certification, students must provide a copy of their official GPRC transcripts stating that they have completed their Personal Trainer Diploma to the Canadian Society of Exercise Physiology (CSEP).